Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Summary

-This article has explored the loss of sense of smell caused by viral infection, such as colds, ‘flu, and more recently, COVID-19 and the use of essential oils to aid recovery.
+This article has explored the loss of sense of smell caused by colds, ‘flu, and more recently COVID-19, and infection, and the application of essential oils to aid recovery.

-Knowing what a virus is (or is not) sheds light on how to address the potential consequences of viral infection or dis-ease.
+Exploring what a virus is (or is not) sheds some light on how to address the potential consequences of infection.
+Clearly the science is not settled; there are a number of postulations about the nature and role of viruses, exosome’s, bacteria and other nanoparticles,

-Indeed, we are surrounded by viruses, and other microbes, with which we share a symbiotic and, generally, healthy and supportive relationship.
+Indeed, we are surrounded by microbes and various micro-particles, including bacteria and fungi with which we share a symbiotic and, generally, healthy and supportive relationship.
 A healthy immune system actually works in collaboration with viruses and other commensal microbes to maintain healthy internal equilibrium.

 COVID-19 is apparently a novel virus with mild to severe symptoms (debate ensues with regard to its origin and structure – the virus has not been isolated in the usual way, so its specific identity is unclear; a computer-generated in-silico model of the virus, based on assumed parts of the virus, is currently applied to determine infection).
-One of the less severe, but none-the-less, distressing symptoms of this and other SARS-type viruses is loss of the sense of smell.
-Recent research indicates that essential oils have a potentially significant role to play as aids to recovery of viral-initiated loss of sense of smell.
+One of the less severe, but none-the-less, distressing symptoms of this and other ‘flu and cold corona viruses (whether present as an infection or outfection) is loss of the sense of smell.
+Recent research indicates that essential oils have a potentially significant role to play as aids to recovery of anosmia (loss of the sense of smell)

 The four essential oils selected for the ‘smell training’ exercise (clove, eucalyptus globulus, lemongrass and rose) express a diverse and complex range of scent nuances between them, yet each essential oil exudes its own unique and distinctive odour quality.
 These scents also express odour qualities that correlate with three of the four basic tastes (sweet, bitter and sour).
-Applying these essential oils to sensually stimulate the olfactory system, forty five per cent of smell training participants regained their sense of smell (Hopkins 2021, Hummel 2018, 2009) Along with their sensual qualities, these oils are also anti-viral and antimicrobial, and may also evoke various psycho-emotional responses that might alleviate other post-viral symptoms of COVID-19, such as fatigue, depression, and lack of concentration, while also staving residual infection and averting further spread.
+Applying these essential oils to sensually stimulate and heal tissues damaged by infection and inflammation, forty five per cent of smell training participants regained their sense of smell (Hopkins 2021, Hummel 2018, 2009) Along with their sensual qualities (or ‘scentual’), these oils also have antimicrobial, anti-viral and anti-inflammatory properties, and evoke various psycho-emotional responses that might alleviate some of the symptoms of colds and ‘flu and similar corona viruses, such as fatigue, depression, brain fog and lack of concentration, while also staving residual infection and averting further spread.

 References